BONSAMURAIS/BONSAI-reproducibility/README.md

 # Reproducibility Instructions
-The following instructions are for reproducing the results in our recent ISWC paper:
+The following instructions are for reproducing the results in the paper:

-`Transparent Integration and Sharing of Life Cycle Sustainability Data with Provenance`
+`Modelling Life Cycle Sustainability Assessment on the Semantic Web`

 ## Overall Workflow